chadwhitacre/openpath/2024/history/index.md

 >   stakeholder with the purpose of commercially exploiting it.

 Notable examples of the latter in 2009 were MySQL, SugarCRM, Jaspersoft, and Alfresco.
-There are many more examples today, including my employer, Sentry.
+There are many more examples today, including Sentry and other FSL adopters.

-Already a year earlier, in 2008, Dirk had drawn attention to the confusion and tensions that can arise from housing both models in the Open Source tent.
+Already a year earlier, in 2008, Dirk had drawn attention to the confusion and tensions that can arise from housing both models under one Open Source tent.
 In "[The Perils of Going from Community to Commercial Open Source](https://dirkriehle.com/2008/11/04/the-perils-of-going-from-community-to-commercial-open-source/)," Dirk discussed the case of the now-forgotten TWiki. "[U]sing his root access